 - The Doctor of Medicine (MD) course is based around six themes of Professional, Leader, Advocate, Clinician, Educator and Scholar.
 This unit provides teaching in all of these themes within the rural clinical attachments and related teaching in Year 3 of the MD course.
 This consists of student attachments to rural medical practitioners and include exposure to, and practice in, a variety of clinical disciplines including, but not restricted to surgery, psychiatry, internal medicine, general practice, ophthalmology, paediatrics and child health, and women's and infants' health.

 Students undertake clinical care of patients under the supervision of experienced clinicians in a real rural clinical environment including ward rounds, operating theatre experience, outpatient clinics, emergency department attachments, community practices and other clinical encounters.
 Students engage in small group learning sessions to discuss evidence-based practice in related clinical disciplines in the rural health contexts.
 Students are expected to apply the knowledge, skills and professional attitudes gained in a rural context.

 - Students are able to meet the learning outcomes for the cognate urban unit (IMED5311/IMED5312 Integrated Medical Practice 2), with additional competence in rural generalist practice and Aboriginal health care.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the in-term training assessments, written examinations, professional behaviour and attendance rating, and portfolio-based assessment components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the in-term assessments, including written work, clinical assessments, and case presentations., end of year examinations, professional behaviour and participation assessment (PBA), and portfolio-based assessment components.

 - Unit Coordinator(s)